HristianBalevski/Catch-The-King/README.md

 # Catch-The-King
-Catch The King is a game for two players(White and Black), and the main goal for every player is to catch the king before the other player.
-First player always starts from position (0, 0) and second player always starts from position (7, 7).
-The king always starts from random position but keep in mind that the king is very smart and on every 5th iteration he change his position.
-Every player has eight possible directions and can move only 1 square.
-The winner is the player who catch the king, if nobody catch the king until 20th iterations  the king wins the game.
+Catch The King is a two-player game involving White and Black participants.
+The primary objective for each player is to capture the king before their opponent does.
+The first player commences the game from position (0, 0), while the second player starts at position (7, 7).
+The king initiates the game from a randomly determined position, with the caveat that every fifth iteration prompts a change in the king's location.

+Each player has eight possible directions for movement, and they can advance by only one square in each move.
+The winner is the player who successfully captures the king.
+If neither player catches the king within the first 20 iterations, the king emerges victorious in the game.

 Possible directions:<br>
 Press 1 for Up <br>